 How To Prevent Stomach Discomfort and Pain In Kids

 Without a doubt, the best way to deal with children’s stomach issues is to try and avoid them in the first place.
 Granted, that’s not always possible.
 (What a world it would be if we could!)
 There are things you can do, though, that may help lessen the occurrence or severity.
 Below are a few tips you can try.

 Foster healthy eating habits: Children’s eating habits start to develop early on, around the time they’re one to two years old.
 So it’s important to teach your child healthy habits from a young age through their teenage years.
-One frequent contributor to stomach discomfort in kids is overeating.
+One frequent contributor to stomach pain in kids is overeating.
 Encourage your child to eat slowly, as it can take up to 20 minutes for feelings of fullness to set in.
 Stay away from the traditional urging to “finish the plate,” as this can easily backfire as an upset tummy.

 Pay attention to the potty: Stomach discomfort is commonly caused by irregular bowel movements.
 Take note of how often and how much your child goes #2, as well as the size and consistency of it.
 Doing so will make it easier for you to determine if your kid’s stomach ache is due to constipation.

 Beware of bubble-makers: Excess gas from swallowing too much air is often the culprit behind stomach pain, swollen bellies, and bouts of burping and flatulence.
 And they can be exacerbated by things like chewing gum and drinking carbonated beverages.
 If your child has any of these issues, try temporarily cutting them out and see if it helps.

 Timing is everything: “Circadian rhythms” are maybe best known in reference to the body’s natural sleep-wake cycle.
 But did you know they are also intricately involved with digestion?
 Just like your child’s sleep-wake cycle can get thrown off if they go to bed at a different time each night, so too can their digestive function.